vippsas/vipps-episerver/README.md

 ---
 END_METADATA -->

-# Optimizely
+# Vipps for Optimizely

+*This plugin is built and maintained by [Geta](https://getadigital.com/?epslanguage=en) and is hosted on [GitHub](https://github.com/vippsas/vipps-episerver).*

 <!-- START_COMMENT -->
 💥 Please use the plugin pages on [https://developer.vippsmobilepay.com](https://developer.vippsmobilepay.com/docs/vipps-plugins/). 💥
 <!-- END_COMMENT -->

-This module is hosted on [GitHub](https://github.com/vippsas/vipps-episerver).

-Vipps payments and Vipps Express Checkout for Optimizely (formerly called *Episerver*) offering:
+Vipps payments and Vipps Express Checkout for Optimizely offering:

 - Payment gateway for Vipps payments in checkout.
 - Vipps Express Checkout functionality.

+Note that Optimizely was formerly called *Episerver*.

+See the [Vipps Optimizely plugin page](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/episerver/) for more information.

 ## Documentation